hyperstack-org/hyperstack/docs/dsl/hyper-operation.md

 ### Parameters

 Operations can take parameters when they are run.
-Parameters are described and accessed with the same syntax as Hyperstack Components.
+Parameters are described and accessed with the same syntax as Hyperloop Components.

 The parameter filter types and options are taken from the [Mutations](https://github.com/cypriss/mutations) gem with the following changes:

-+ In Hyperstack::Operations all params are declared with the param macro
++ In Hyperloop::Operations all params are declared with the param macro
 + The type *can* be specified using the `type:` option
 + Array and hash types can be shortened to `[]` and `{}`
 + Optional params either have the default value associated with the param name or by having the `default` option present